 In counseling (at least in private practice), full-time is considered seeing 20 clients a week.
 Time to write notes, plan sessions, conduct billing, run a business, marketing, continuous learning, and taking time for what can be an emotionally demanding profession make 20 clients a week a full-time job+.
-Counseling generally doesn’t pay well compared to just about any other master’s degree+ program, and counselors need to take care of their financial needs and families too.
+Counseling is the lowest paying master’s degree+ profession, and counselors need to take care of their financial needs and families too.
 Even an initial appointment requires setting up clients in a computer system, reviewing their intake notes, and coming up with a plan.
-Sometimes new appointments require adjusting schedules or a special trip to the office that requires missing a kids activity.
+Sometimes new appointments require adjusting schedules or a special trip to the office that requires missing a kid’s activity.
 A late cancellation or no-show generally prevents someone else from being able to fill that slot.
 Most appointments require at least some degree of advance preparation that is wasted time if the client doesn’t show.

 Counseling is generally somewhat long-term, so I tend to think of it as like signing up a child for a sporting or other event.
 If your child is sick and misses practice or you are out of town, you do not get a partial refund.
 In the long run, if you make most of your appointments, things will generally work out.
 It is understood that some late cancellations are unavoidable (but you still have to pay :)) While the policy may sound harsh, I believe it is the fairest approach for most people and it is best to be black-and-white.